 Gran Canaria is green and arid, all at the same time.
 The island enjoys a lively cultural scene, especially at its capital, Las Palmas, which is the best place in the archipelago for shopping, restaurants, and long, lazy lunches in pretty squares.
 You’ll find big-name designers here, as well as Spanish labels and quirky little boutiques.

 For beach life, you can’t beat Maspalomas in the island’s south, where the wind-sculpted dunes give way to long, golden stretches of sand.
-The surfing here is superb and just watching the acrobatics of the kite surfers is mesmerizing.
+As one of the most beautiful places in Spain, the surfing here is also superb and just watching the acrobatics of the kite surfers is mesmerizing.